influxdata/telegraf/plugins/outputs/azure_data_explorer/README.md

   ## Name of the single table to store all the metrics (Only needed if metrics_grouping_type is "SingleTable").
   # table_name = ""

-  ## Data format in which metrics will be sent to Azure Data Explorer.
-This option is required and its supported values are "json" or "txt".
-  # data_format = "json"

 ```

 ## Metrics Grouping